Ashod/Now-Reading-Redux/README.md

 With it, you can manage a library of your current books, as well as historical and planned books.

+## Disclaimer ##

+Please backup your database before installing/upgrading.
+I try hard to make sure the releases are bug-free.
+However I can't perform extensive tests.
+If you find any bugs or have feature requests, please kindly report them at https://github.com/Ashod/Now-Reading-Redux/issues.

 ## Upgrade ##

 1. Just to be safe than sorry, backup your database.
-1. Delete any existing versions of `now-reading` or `now-reading-reloaded`.
+1. Deactivate or delete any existing versions of `now-reading` or `now-reading-reloaded`.
 1. Install `now-reading-redux` as described below.
+1. Activate `now-reading-redux`.
-1. Your library will be restored as was previously.
+1. Your database will be updated and library restored as was previously.

 ## Installation ##